chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 ### Removing Users from a Team

-Specify just users to remove from a team's membership via this HTTP request.
+Specify users to remove from a team's membership via this HTTP request.
 The removed users still exists within Chef Automate, but are no longer associated with this team.

 *In the browser:* **Settings**  >> **Teams** >> [select a team] >> **Users** >> [open control menu for target user] >> Remove User